jameshanlon/cheese/cheese/pages/pre-survey-guide.md

 ### One month

-We will ask you to feedback on the actions you have taken (or plan to take) as a result of the survey.
+We will ask you to feedback on the actions you have taken (or plan to take) as a result of the survey, approximately one month after.
 We would also like to hear any thoughts or comments you have on the survey and use of the energy-monitoring [CHEESE Box](/cheese-box).

+For reference, you can take a look at the [one-month feedback form here](/one-month-feedback).
+The form can be filled in by you, or by an Energy Tracer on your behalf over the telephone or in person.

 ### One year